onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

 Comments:

 -  An ID number is assigned to each request.
-This ID number is used to track request down to completion and provide status to APPC when requested.
+This ID number is used to track request down to completion and provide status to APPC/SDN-C when requested.

--  Playbook Name relative path provided in the request as PlaybookName
+-  Playbook Name relative path provided in the request as PlaybookName.

--  Ansible Server Rest API is aware of playbook’s root directory which may vary from instance to instance or Ansible Server cluster to cluster.
+-  Ansible Server Rest API is aware of playbook's root directory which may vary from instance to instance or Ansible Server cluster to cluster.

-Ansible Playbooks will use the VNF instance name (passed using --extra-vars "vnf\_instance=vfdb9904v") to identify other default values to run the playbook(s) against the target VNF instance.
+Ansible Playbooks will use the VNF instance name (passed using --extra-vars "vnf_instance=vfdb9904v") to identify other default values to run the playbook(s) against the target VNF instance.
 Same example as
 above: